Stacked Triple Differences: The Practice of Using Triple-Difference Event-Study Specification

 The CATT parameterization indexes treatment effects by (cohort, exposure duration) rather than (cohort, time), which is natural for studying how effects evolve with time since treatment onset, and the HW event-study specification \eqref{eq:hw_original} is parameterized in event-time.

 \begin{prop}[Weights from auxiliary regression] The coefficients $\omega_{g,\ell}^{e,\star}$ from the auxiliary regression \eqref{eq:hw_aux_regression} have the explicit form

-where $\ddot{\mathbf{R}}_{i,t} = (\ddot{R}_e(i,t))_{e \neq -1}$ is the vector of three-way-demeaned event-time indicators, $\mathbf{e}_j$ is the unit vector selecting event-time $j$, and $\ddot{\cdot}$ denotes the three-way demeaning operator \eqref{eq:hw_demean}.
+where $\ddot{\mathbf{R}}_{i,t} = (\ddot{R}_e(i,t))_{e \neq -1}$ is the vector of three-way-demeaned event-time indicators, $\mathbf{e}_j$ is the unit vector selecting event-time $j$, and $\ddot{}$ denotes the three-way demeaning operator \eqref{eq:hw_demean}.
 These weights satisfy the following properties: \begin{enumerate} \item[{(i)}] own-period weights sum to one, $\sum_{g \in \calGtrg} \omega_{g,j}^{j,\star} = 1$~; \item[{(ii)}] other included periods sum to zero, $\sum_{g \in \calGtrg} \omega_{g,\ell}^{j,\star} = 0$ for each $\ell \neq j$, $\ell \neq -1$~; \item[{(iii)}] excluded period sums to negative one, $\sum_{g \in \calGtrg} \omega_{g,-1}^{j,\star} = -1$~; \item[{(iv)}] never-treated units receive zero weight, $\omega_{\infty,\ell}^{j,\star} = 0$ for all $j, \ell$~. \end{enumerate} \end{prop}

 \eqref{eq:hw_weights_explicit} follows from a direct application of the Frisch--Waugh--Lovell (FWL) theorem to \eqref{eq:hw_aux_regression}: $\omega_{g,\ell}^{j,\star}$ is the coefficient on the aggregate event-time-$j$ indicator $R_j$ when $R_{g,\ell}$ is regressed on the full vector of three-way-demeaned event-time indicators $\ddot{\mathbf{R}}_{i,t}$, so each weight is a linear functional of second moments of the $\ddot{R}_e$.
-No outcome model is invoked, and property~{(iv)} is immediate: a never-treated unit has $R_\ell(i,t) \equiv 0$ for all $\ell$, so $\ddot{R}_\ell(i,t)$ aggregates to zero contribution in the numerator of \eqref{eq:hw_weights_explicit} at that cell.
+There is no assumption on the outcome model, and property~{(iv)} is immediate: a never-treated unit has $R_\ell(i,t) \equiv 0$ for all $\ell$, so $\ddot{R}_\ell(i,t)$ aggregates to zero contribution in the numerator of \eqref{eq:hw_weights_explicit} at that cell.
+Additional remarks on the weights are discussed in \Cref{app:addl-remarks}.